tigera-solutions/azure-hub-spoke-aks-egress-gateways/README.md

 kubectl apply -f manifests/netshoot.yaml
 ```

-Test to see if you can make an outbound http request to the `www.tigera.io` website.
-These should fail with a message from the firewall letting you know the requests are not allowed by any existing firewall rules.
+Try making an outbound HTTP request to the `www.tigera.io` website to test the setup.
+If everything is configured correctly, you should receive a message from the firewall indicating that the request is blocked due to a lack of applicable firewall rules.

 ```
 kubectl exec -it -n default netshoot -- curl -v https://www.tigera.io